TokenQuest

 Do it yourself (the four commands)

-python3 tq.py --dry-run # see EXACTLY what a push would send (sends nothing)
+python3 tq.py --dry-run # see what a push would send (sends nothing)

 python3 tq.py --register --handle YourHeroName # claim your hero (prints your recovery passphrase ONCE)